Ian Fang: Legal Proceedings

-In 2025, Fang was charged for sexually penetrating a 15-year-old minor on numerous occasions in 2024.
+On January 24, 2025, Fang was charged for sexually penetrating a 15-year-old minor on numerous occasions in 2024.
 He was also charged with obstruction of justice and harassment involving the same minor.
 He was sentenced to 40 months imprisonment and began serving his sentence on 16 June 2025.
+The victim's family expressed dissatisfaction that Fang's sentence did not include caning and their intentions to sue him; social media users commenting on his case also questioned why he was not caned.
+Lawyers, however, explained that Fang's case was not covered by any law that would have sanctioned caning.